 Strzelecki koala observed in January 2026 in a tree located on the edge of Meeniyan-Mirboo North Road.

-The Meeniyan area has five of the top ten 'hotspots'.
+Top Ten Strzelecki Koala Roadkill hotspots 2020-2025 (Note in 2026 this map is now being updated as new fatalities are recorded and the numbers on the map are likely to change) The Meeniyan area has five of the top ten 'hotspots'.
 It is likely that the soils in the Meeniyan region are nutrient rich which partially explains koala numbers in the area (20 koalas have been sighted by local residents at Meeniyan, Stony Creek and Buffalo in the first week of 2026).
 Key Preferred Koala Feed Trees, Mountain Grey Gum, Blue Gum and Strzelecki Gum are also found in the region.
 However what is evident is lack of connectivity in the landscape with much of the remaining native vegetation occurring along roadsides.
 A coordinated revegetation program aimed at connecting core koala habitat in the area is sorely needed.
 A key is the South Gippsland Rail Trail which is already providing koalas with an impressive corridor through the region.
 Revegetation should also be concentrated away from roads.

 Roadkill statistics according to reports from local residents and campaigners between 2020-2025.

-Strzelecki Koala Roadkill Hotspots 2020-2025
+Strzelecki Koala Roadkill Hotspots 2020-2026*

-1. South Gippsland Highway, Tarwin
+1. South Gippsland Highway, Toora Road Foster

 Intersection of Lower Tarwin Road and South Gippsland Highway Tarwin.
 This intersection is about 2.5km west of Meeniyan.
 South of the intersection is the Tarwin Bushland Reserve and north is native vegetation linked to the Great Southern Rail Trail.
 Surveys in 2016 by Anthony Amis revealed high numbers of scats in both areas.

-2. Princes Freeway, Morwell
+4. Princes Freeway, Morwell

-5 deaths recorded over a 500 meter section of the Princes Freeway where it crosses the Morwell River.
+5 deaths recorded over a 500 metre section of the Princes Freeway where it crosses the Morwell River.
 1 death in 2020, 1 death in 2021, 1 death in 2022, 1 death in 2024 and 1 in 2025.
 A koala death every 100 meters of this section of road over the 6 year period, averaging 0.8 deaths per year since 2020.
 Riskiest months: February (2) and December (2).

 The freeway crosses the Morwell River where alot of work has gone revegetating Morwell River Wetlands.
 The Morwell River also contains Strzelecki Gum which were first identified by Phillips/Wallis 2016 as being a Preferred Koala Feed Tree.
 Perhaps a wildlife tunnel would be a good idea at this location.